ABOUT MARCELO BONTA (El Presidente)

 The middle star is the North Star that continues to guide my message and work.
 The North Star also symbolizes freedom as it was used by slaves in the 19th century to navigate their way to freedom.

 Lastly the ombre colors provide a double meaning: sunset and sunrise, which denote the evolution of the environmental movement, the cycles of nature, death and birth, constant change and renewing, emptying and filling, and letting go of the old and receiving the new.
 The sunset is a metaphor of the old way, setting in glory, celebration, and gratitude.
 The sunrise is a metaphor for the empty night sky being filled by the brilliance, beauty, inspiration, and co-creation of something new and more powerful.
-Originally, the colors were inspired by the radiant sunsets I would soak in as God deeply supplanted this blog idea into my heart.
+Originally, the colors were inspired by the radiant sunsets I would soak in as God deeply supplanted my life’s work into my heart.

 ACKNOWLEDGMENTS